 - Invest in the WV Department of Technology, so we can coordinate improvements of our broadband service.
-WE would allocate an additional $25 million annual budget to implement this plan ($3 million for increased staff with specialized knowledge, and $22 million to be used for a wide range of incentives and/or infrastructure to expand coverage).
+We would allocate an additional $20 million annual budget to implement this plan ($3 million for increased staff with specialized knowledge, and $17 million to be used for a wide range of incentives and/or infrastructure to expand coverage).
 This office would also have the authority to censure and penalize monopolies like Frontier that engage in price-gouging.

 - Advocate, energize and support local or district broadband improvement organizations that can secure funding and oversee infrastructure build-outs.

 - Create a task force of existing entities to map the “middle mile” construction needed to properly integrate all West Virginia counties in the broadband network.

 - Fight the providers head-on.
 This would include strengthening state-level anti-trust laws (including laws that target “franchise” agreements with local governments); giving the Public Service Commission the direction to advocate for ratepayers, and tasking agents within our new Corporate Crime and Political Corruption division (see full plan to Prosecute Political Corruption and Corporate Criminals) to work with the Office of Technology to investigate, pressure, and penalize corporate abuse of consumers.
 We will also force providers to clearly publish rate/speed tiers — and corporate and executive pay — in a way that is accessible to all consumers.

 - Work with West Virginia’s Congressional Delegation to speed our efforts: